 Our autumn show, Flotsam, launched at the Turner Contemporary in Margate in November, as part of the 2019 Margate Bookie Festival.
-Poets - Robin Pilcher, Steve Tasane (Estonia), Mark ‘Mr T’ Thompson (British Caribbean heritage) & Isabel White; singers and musicians Patricia Hammond (mezzo and autoharp - Canada), Davide Stramaglia (piano - Italy), Sabina Virtosu (violin - Romania), Rosemary Yung (pipa - Hong Kong); Depi Gorgogianni (choreography - Greece) entertained our audience, while sculptor/photographer Will Collett curated and displayed new work in the Margate School and Pharmacy Gallery.
+Poets - Robin Pilcher, Steve Tasane (Estonia), Mark ‘Mr T’ Thompson (British Caribbean heritage) & Isabel White (Scotland - yes Scotland); singers and musicians Patricia Hammond (mezzo and autoharp - Canada), Davide Stramaglia (piano - Italy), Sabina Virtosu (violin - Romania), Rosemary Yung (pipa - Hong Kong); Depi Gorgogianni (choreography - Greece) entertained our audience, while sculptor/photographer Will Collett curated and displayed new work in the Margate School of Art and Pharmacy Gallery.
 Also in the Margate School, we hosted young migrants from Kent Refugee Action Network (KRAN) who had created poems and stories telling of their journeys from their homeland to the UK, both in English and their native languages.
-We hope to post some of their work here soon.
+We hope to work with them again in 2021.

 'Flotsam' was the culmination of an autumn season of workshops with young migrants at KRAN, and artists with a variety of disabilities in association with Kent Adult Services.
 Here's what the audience thought of it...

 Very moving and inspirational.
 Totally enjoyed the immersive performance experience.